Content marketing isn’t a new idea. Newspapers have been making money from it for centuries. Ask any media baron how well it works.

 Digital Press Releases

 Got news?
 A new product or service perhaps?
 Or a new website?
 How would you like to promote that with a professionally-written press release distributed to dozens – or even hundreds – of established news websites?
-I offer syndicated digital press releases from just £120.
+I offer syndicated, fully Done-For-You digital press releases from just £150.

 Even established bloggers are often happy to accept extra content from “guest posters”.
 General news won’t be enough, though — guest posts need to be interesting articles, usually requiring a bit of research to deliver value to the site’s readers.
 Google disapproves of low-quality, spammy guest posting, but quality third-party content is as legitimate as in-house writing.